 What Vanderkam ignores here is the likelihood that the woman with the broken water heater probably had to take time off work to wait for repair services, and if she was lucky enough to be paid despite her absence, she undoubtedly imposed on coworkers to take on additional duties in order to cover for her.
 Perhaps she imposed on a babysitter to work longer hours so that she could run errands related to the heater.
 Almost certainly, the woman “found” seven hours in her week by stealing them from someplace else.
 Upon returning to work, she probably had to make up all or part of those seven hours in order to get caught up on her work.

-What unfurled before us in the meeting room was a spectacularly myopic twelve minutes of upper middle class privilege.
+What played out on the screen was a spectacularly myopic twelve minutes of upper-middle-class privilege.
 It didn’t help that the speaker was a white woman dressed as though for yoga class.
 If she’d picked up a glass of chardonnay while speaking she would only slightly have increased her resemblance to an Upper West Side socialite wondering why the poor allow themselves to be so drearily downtrodden.

 Vanderkam doubled down on her blindness to privilege with her next story, about a woman who was not available by phone on a Thursday morning “because it was a beautiful spring morning and she wanted to go for a hike.”
 How was she able to pull off this inspiring feat of wellness and life-balance?
 Was she a time-management Jedi?
 The woman explained her strategy thusly: “Listen Laura, everything I do, every minute I spend, is my choice.”

 Except that it turns out that the woman owned her own business, which afforded her the flexibility to go hiking on a weekday.
 So this is an inspiring example for about 13.3 percent of the American population, according to the Bureau of Labor Statistics, but only if we assume that all of those workers have employees that can run the business in the owner’s absence.